Relative p-adic Hodge theory: Foundations: Spectra of nonarchimedean Banach rings

-We now turn to the problem of gluing finite modules over uniform Banach algebras, using the formalism of \S\ref{subsec:descent formalism} as a starting point.
+We now turn to the problem of glueing finite modules over Banach rings, using the formalism of \S\ref{subsec:descent formalism} as a starting point.
+We begin with a cautionary note.

-\begin{remark} For $R$ a uniform Banach algebra, it is not clear in general whether any rational localization $R \to S$ is flat, as is the case when $R$ is a (not necessarily uniform) affinoid algebra by Lemma~\ref{L:affinoid subdomain is flat}.
-If such a statement turns out to be true, it should be possible to verify it using affinoid systems; however, we have not succeeded in doing so.
-Consequently, we limit our glueing ambitions to cases where the modules being glued are themselves flat. \end{remark}
+\begin{remark} For $(R, R^+) \to (S,S^+)$ a rational localization of adic Banach rings, the map $R \to S$ is flat when $R$ is an affinoid algebra over an analytic field by Lemma~\ref{L:affinoid subdomain is flat}, but need not be flat in general.
+For instance, flatness almost always fails for perfectoid algebras.
+Guided by this observation and by the analogy with the Beauville-Laszlo theorem (Proposition~\ref{P:reduced descent}), we limit our glueing ambitions to cases where the modules being glued are themselves flat. \end{remark}

+Taking Remark~\ref{R:rational flat} into account, we will be interested in the categories of sheaves of locally free modules of finite rank over various sheaves of rings on adic spectra; in particular, we will want to know when these categories are equivalent to the categories of finite projective modules over the ring of global sections.
+The guiding principle at work is that the only obstructions to obtaining such results (analogous to Kiehl's theorem) are failures of acyclicity of the base rings (analogous to Tate's theorem).